Posted on Thursday, September 19, 2013

-For Caudill, who spent a semester in South Africa, her interest in in-group/out-group dynamics was spurred by her experience in the post-apartheid country.
-"The five months I spent there sparked my interest in Professor Fisher's research as it focuses on how to break to down barriers between groups and reduce prejudice," Caudill says.
+For Caudill, who spent a semester in South Africa, her interest regarding in-group/out-group dynamics was spurred by her experience in the post-apartheid country.
+"The five months I spent there sparked my interest in Professor Fisher's research as it focuses on how to break to down barriers between groups and reduce prejudice," Caudill said.

-This fall Fisher, Epifanio and Caudill are conducting two experiments on campus designed to get the participants thinking about their social experiences distinct ways.
+During the fall semester, Fisher, Epifanio and Caudill conducted two experiments on campus designed to get participants thinking about their social experiences in distinct ways.

-One experiment will compare how people think about the kind of experiences that lead to high social capital, with how people think about something unrelated, Fisher says.
+One experiment compared how people think about the kind of experiences that lead to high social capital, with how people think about something unrelated, Fisher said.

-The other "will nudge people to think about what they have in common with a big group of people versus a smaller subgroup of people," says Fisher.
+The other intended to get people "to think about what they have in common with a big group of people versus a smaller subgroup of people," said Fisher.

-A third experiment is planned for the spring in which participants will have contact with someone who has a different background from their own.
+In a third experiment this semester, participants will have contact with someone who has a different background from their own.

-"By comparing these three experiments, we'll be able to determine which variables cause change in the others, and we'll know more about why," Fisher says.
+"By comparing these three experiments, we'll be able to determine which variables cause change in the others, and we'll know more about why," Fisher said.